-Long flights: Do you love them or hate them?
-They’re a necessity to get to the most far-flung destinations on the planet and some people love them, while others loathe them.
-But long flights don’t have to be something to be dreaded – they can actually be enjoyed if you plan ahead and arm yourself with things that will help to pass the time and help you sleep.
+Long flights: They’re a necessity to get to the most far-flung destinations on the planet and I know some people love them, while others loathe them.
+Personally, the most difficult thing about flying on a long-haul flight (anything over 10 hours) is just mentally wrapping my head around it.
+But once I board the plane and see the flight attendants who sometimes make the trip weekly, I realize it’s a piece of cake.
+However, long flights don’t have to be dreaded – they can actually be enjoyed if you plan ahead and pack right.
+RELATED: 17 Ways to Find Cheap Flights

 Here are my top 15 tips for surviving a long flight:

 Make sure you have all your chargers with you so that you can keep all your gadgets powered up throughout your flight.
 Alternatively, bring extra batteries or an external charging device in case your plane doesn’t have electrical outlets but keep in mind not all airlines allow these so double check.
-Tip: Keep your chargers organized with a portable carrying case like one of these.
+Most airlines will allow them if the rated power is less than 100Wh and according to the TSA: “Portable chargers or power banks containing a lithium ion battery must be packed in carry-on bags.”
+TIP: Keep your chargers organized with a portable carrying case like one of these.

 Before you board your flight, make sure that your devices (tablet, laptop, smartphone, e-reader) are loaded up with games, movies, television shows, music, books and the airline’s app just in case that’s how they stream their entertainment.